 UCP Update- Tammy Walger

 Tammy Walger is currently overseeing the rearrangement of the AT Dept. She has been with the agency for 11 years so she is very familiar with how it all works.
 Over this time, she has done much of the ordering, MRCIL contracts, At Loan Center contracts and other workings.
 It seemed logical that the next step would be to oversee the AT department as Director.
 There is an ongoing plan to do much more outreach.
 They have hired a tech assistant for the ATRC and they are always seeking out training opportunities for all employees.
-Josh Arico, Jeff Harrington and Cash McConnell recently attended and found the NE AT Conference in Rhode Island very informative.
+Josh Arico, Jeff Harrington and Cash McConnell recently attended the NE AT Conference in Rhode Island and found it very informative.

 Randi Sargent asks if the ATRC’s provide any type of evaluations.
 The short answer is no. Though there are trained and certified ATP’s on-site as well as PT and OT’s on staff, it is not the role of the ATRC’s to do the evaluations.
 They do demos and loaning and can provide some ideas and guidance but that is the scope of their job.